jdhitsolutions/PSWorkItem/README.md

 + Password protection options
 + A WPF form for entering new work items
++ A WPF form for displaying and managing items.

-If you have enhancement suggestions, please submit it as an Issue.
+If you have an enhancement suggestion, please submit it as an Issue.